Divya0319/HibernateAllMappings/README.md

-# REST API with ManyToMany mapping using Spring Boot
+# REST API with all hibernate mappings using Spring REST
-A Spring Boot application involving ManyToMany mapping,  between a Designer entity which can refer to many books, and a Book entity which can be referred by many designers.
+A Spring Boot application involving OneToOne, OneToMany, ManyToOne and ManyToMany mappings.
-The application exposes various endpoints to demonstrate the working of this @ManyToMany relationship.
+The application exposes various endpoints to demonstrate the working of these mapping relationships

 ### Following are the mappings available in this REST API.